 What is microgeneration?

-Microgeneration refers to small-scale generation of electricity by households or small businesses to meet their own needs, in addition to their existing electricity supply.
-If you sign up for microgeneration, you can sell your excess energy back to the grid.
+Microgeneration refers to the small-scale generation of electricity by households or small businesses to meet their own needs, in addition to their existing electricity supply.
+If you’re microgenerating, you can sell your excess electricity back to the grid.

-A customer who wishes to connect a microgenerator to the network must notify ESB Networks using an NC6 or equivalent form.
+If you wish to connect a microgenerator to the network, you should notify ESB Networks using an NC6 or equivalent form.
 The form and details are available on ESB Networks website.

 Once your application has been processed, ESBN will notify your supplier of your Maximum Export Capacity (MEC).
 Your MEC is the maximum output of electricity that your generator can produce.
-Microgeneration Installations up to 50kW can qualify for a microgen payment.
+Microgeneration installations up to 50kW can qualify for a microgen payment.
+Once you have your MEC, you can sign up for our microgen export plan.
+Click here to check if you're eligible.

 For more information on microgeneration and our rates, please visit our microgeneration page.

 Please note: if your power is at powered off status you cannot use your microgenerator to export electricity.
-Microgenerators have protective devices which, for safety purposes, switch them off if the electricity supply is off or de-energised.
+Microgenerators have protective devices which, for safety purposes, switch the generator off if the electricity supply is off or de-energised.